A new method for directly computing reduced density matrices: A simple toy model

-Finally, we look at the evolution of a single particle in a momentum superposition under the assumption that it already and only it existed at the initial time.
+Finally, we look at the evolution of a single particle in momentum space under the assumption that it already and only it existed at the initial time.
 In this case, we can use Eq.\,(\ref{eqn:11DensGen}), substitute Eq.\,(\ref{eq:FIVConcrete}), and find